Estimation and Inference for Policy Relevant Treatment Effects: Model

+This treatment parameter is of policy interest because it allows to compare alternative virtual policies $P^\ast$ under consideration. \cite{heckman/vytlacil:1999,heckman/vytlacil:2001,heckman/vytlacil:2005} has demonstrated that $PRTE$ can be represented as the weighted average of $MTE\left(x,p\right)$:

+Note that $MTE\left(x,p\right)$ measures the average treatment effects for the subpopulation of those individuals with $V=p$ and $F_{P|X}\left(p|x\right)-F_{P^\ast|X}\left(p|x\right)$ measures the probability of compliance with the counterfactual policy for this subpopulation.
+Therefore, setting aside the denominator $E[P^\ast]-E[P]$, this integral measures the average treatment effect of the counterfactual policy for the population.
+A division of quantity by $E[P^\ast]-E[P]$ in turn yields the average treatment effect among those who complied with the policy.

-for a counterfactual propensity score $P^\ast=P^\ast(P,Z)$ with a known function $P^\ast(\cdot,\cdot)$.\footnote{\citet[][Section 3.2]{carneiro/heckman/vytlacil:2010} consider alternative specifications for counterfactual policies $P^\ast$.
-One scenario takes the form of $P^\ast=P^\ast(P,Z)$, in which a policy maker directly affects the probability of being in the treatment group.
-Another scenario takes the form of $P^\ast=P(Z^\ast(Z))$, in which the counterfactual policy affects the distribution of $Z$.
-We consider the former scenario in the main text, whereas we consider the latter scenario in Appendix \ref{sec:alternative_P_star}.} In the rest of this paper, we propose a method of double debiased estimation and inference for the PRTE.
+In the rest of this paper, we propose a method of double debiased estimation and inference for the PRTE.
 Since the identification of the PRTE hinges on that of the marginal treatment effect, the theories of our estimation and inference methods rely on the prior result of the identification of the marginal treatment effect, which is formally stated in the following theorem.

 \begin{theorem}[\citeauthor{heckman/vytlacil:1999}, \citeyear{heckman/vytlacil:1999,heckman/vytlacil:2001,heckman/vytlacil:2005}; and \citeauthor{carneiro/lee:2009}, \citeyear{carneiro/lee:2009}] If Assumption \ref{assn1} is satisfied, then